Graduate Program in Nursing

 Admissions to the Graduate Programs in Nursing

-Applications and information about graduate program admission may be obtained from the Professional Studies and Graduate Admissions Office:
+Applications and information about graduate program admission may be obtained from the Graduate and Professional Education Admissions Office:

 When submitting an application, a non-refundable $45.00 application fee is required.
 Once all supporting information has been received and the application is complete, the full application will be reviewed.
 Finalists may be invited for an onsite or telephone interview.
 All applicants are evaluated without regard to race, gender, age, political affiliation, national origin or disabling conditions.

-The completed application form, along with all supporting documents, should be submitted to the Graduate and Nursing Admissions Office.
+The completed application form, along with all supporting documents, should be submitted to the Graduate and Professional Education Admissions Office.

-Please contact Professional Studies and Graduate Admissions directly or refer to the website for specifics regarding application deadlines and acceptance notification for both Fall and Spring admissions.
+Please contact Graduate and Professional Education Admissions directly or refer to the website for specifics regarding application deadlines and acceptance notification for both Fall and Spring admissions.

 Readmission Policy